jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 This place was _dope_: giant balcony, concrete floors and walls for soundproofing, a 24-hour concierge — this was the kind of apartment I signed a lease on and thought to myself, "Clearly I've now arrived, and Jay-Z will be calling any minute to discuss how our lives are very different but equally awesome."

 [^yuppie]:
     The Pearl, as far as I can tell, is where people who've just moved to Portland go, because they're convinced that all the cool stuff in Portland is there.
-Then, after a year, they move to the east side because they've realized that the Pearl is where all the more expensive versions of all the cool stuff is.
+Then, after a year, they move to the east side because they've realized that the Pearl is where the more expensive version of the cool stuff is.

     This story is from my days of paying way too much for things so I could be "where the action is".